svikashk/agile/agile/scrum-sprint.md

 ---
 layout: default
-title: What is Scrum Sprints?
+seo_title: What is Scrum Sprints?
 Learn how to plan and run Sprints
-page_title: Sprint
+title: Sprint
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 nav_order: 4